Places to visit in Mussoorie weather and temperature

 Benog wildlife sanctuary

 Nested in pine, fir and cedar trees and abundant medicinal plants Benog wildlife sanctuary is known as a bird watching haven.
 If wildlife attracts you and especially the birds, this is your go-to place.
-This sanctuary homes not only birds like White Capped Water Redstart and Red Billed Blue Magpie but many Himalayan species of animals like Himalayan goat, panther, leopard, deer, and bear also.
+This sanctuary homes not only birds like Red Billed Blue Magpie and White Capped Water Redstart but many Himalayan species of animals like panther, deer, leopard, and goat also.

-Although the Sanctuary is open the whole year; the best time to visit would be from April to November.
+Although the Sanctuary is always open the entire year, the ideal time to visit this place would be from April to November.
 It is open from 7:00 am to 5:00 pm all days and will take a minimum of 2 hours to see all that is available here.
 It has Food Stalls, Washrooms, Lockers.
 And photography is allowed.

 Cloud's End Mussoorie